Mark-Ortner-NRW/RailHub32-ESP32-Firmware/esp8266-controller/BLINK_INTERVAL_FEATURE.md

-# Blink Interval Feature
+# Blink Interval Feature (v2.0)

 ## Overview
-Added the ability to set a blink interval for each output, allowing signal lights or other outputs to blink at configurable intervals.
+The blink interval feature allows each output to blink at configurable intervals, enabling signal lights, warning indicators, or decorative effects to operate automatically without external control.
+This feature is available on both ESP32 (RailHub32) and ESP8266 (RailHub8266) platforms.

 ## Features Added